Top Tips for Welcoming New Educators

 - Introduce them to your community.
-You could create a short community post at centre level or in a room, to introduce the new educator to the parents and guardians in your community.
+Create a short community post at centre level or in a room, to introduce the new educator to the parents and guardians in your community.

 - About Page.
-Some services have short teacher biographies on their About page, if you do, be sure to add your newest team member.
+Add teacher biographies on your About page.
+Don’t forget to add your newest team member.

-- Encourage them to check out one of our free professional development online workshops, they can register for a live one or watch a recorded version at any time.
+- Encourage new educators to check out one of our free professional development online workshops.
+They can register for a live one or watch a recorded version at any time.
 ‘An Introduction to Storypark’ is a great one to get started with.

 - If you prefer reading the information, the Teacher’s Implementation Plan has step by step instructions to get your new teachers started with Storypark.
 We have an extensive library of help articles, including quality practice guides for you to reference.